-Notify the program coordinator in a timely manner about any digitization problems.
+Notify CARLI in a timely manner about any digitization problems.

-Notify the program coordinator when items may be shipped back to you.
+Notify CARLI when items may be shipped back to you.
 The CARLI office will provide return shipping labels at no cost to you.

 The I-Share Purchase-on-Demand pilot project built on the I-Share resource sharing tradition by exploring options for providing ready access to recent monographs that were not held by I-Share libraries or that had limited availability.

 In September 2008, the CARLI Board of Directors approved a partial subsidy for CARLI libraries interested in becoming members of the Center for Research Libraries, providing participating CARLI libraries with access to more than 4.5 million publications, archives, and collections and one million digital resources to supplement their own humanities, science, and social science holdings.